 Wood Replacement Windows

 Wood windows are traditional and durable, and they provide excellent insulation.
-Sections of wood are cut precisely in a miter that’s shaped like the box frame.
+Sections of wood frame windows are cut precisely in a miter that’s shaped like the box frame.
 The muntins and sashes are all constructed from wood and milled and routed into the customized shapes for your windows.
 They are generally nailed, screwed, and glued together.
 Caulk is also used to help seal the sections of wood used to construct the frame.
+Here are some of the benefits of installing replacement wood windows.